defunctzombie/node-script/README.md

 ```

-This is not the only way to use jsbundler, read on for a more detailed breakdown.
+This is not the only way to use script, read on for a more detailed breakdown.

 ### Details ###

 There are two components to the api: the emulation of the `require` function and wrapping of your modules for loading on the browser.

 The emulation of the `require` function is done through the require.js file located in the client folder in the source tree.
-It is exposed through the jsbundler module.
+It is exposed through the script module.

 In the default single file mode (shown above in the middleware example), the client code is generated with your bundle and your main module will be run automatically.
 You can however choose to send that file to the client separately if you wish to have a few js bundle files.